uonai/Uonai/_posts/2018-10-08-post-veganism.md

 - Writing
 ---

-At some point Veganism died in the western metropolis.
+At some point the Veganism sizzled out and died in the Western metropolis.
 We now have aisles dedicated to our cause, brands emerging from NYC to Silicon Valley custom-tailoring their products to suit our needs: Daiya, Soylent, Oatly, Beyond Meat.
 There are too many to count.

 Internet commerce helps to deliver our exact preferences to our doorstep, we can set and forget and have a custom Vegan diet delivered week after week.
 Convenience stores are no different with 7-11’s now stocking all of the essentials for Vegans on the go.